Fernando-Lozano/ladderLogic/README.md

 - font awesome (remove once no longer using) or localize icons

 ## Tasks:
+- add buttons in toolbar
+- only one button in toolbar selected at a time -finish snapping lines
 - add images:
     - seperate folder
     - snap and remove with double click